slyon/ubuntu-maintainers-handbook/Concepts.md

 see (under `Builds`) the latest status of the builds for each architecture.

-Once built, the build artifacts are queued for publication, and eventually get pushed to the primary APT mirror.
+Once built, the build artifacts are queued for publication, and eventually get pushed to the APT master mirror.
 If the build fails, the build info page will show the build log.